PiBrewing/cbpi4-pt100x/README.md

 - ignore_below: Ignores Temp readings below this value (0: deactivated)
 - ignore_delta: If you experience issues with 'jumping' temp readings, you can define a threshold (only positive values are allowed) for the difference between two readings.
 If the difference between two subsequent readings is higher than the threshold, the value will be ignored.
 If the next reading is also higher (lower), this value is used / logged.
 (0: deactivated)
 - alpha: calculates the average between 2 subsequent values.
 Must be between 0 and 1.
 (1: deactivated).
 0.5 yields for instance in the average of two subsequent readings.
-- ConfigText: You need to set this parameter to the configuration of your maxboard / sensor.
+- Wires: You need to set this parameter to the configuration of your RTD (2,3 or 4 wire).
 - Interval: defines the frequency of sensor readings in seconds.
 - Kettle/Fermenter: You can select a Kettle OR Fermenter if you want to activate reduced sensor logging during inactivity of the Kettle / Fermenter
 - Reducedlogging: Defines the logging interval for reduced logging in seconds (e.g. 300 would result in logging every 5 Minutes when the Kettle / Fermenter logic is not acitve) (0: no sensor logging during inactivity)